 Enable Wireless: Check the box to enable the wireless function.
 If you do not want to use wireless, uncheck the box to disable all the wireless functions.
+Click Add New to create your own time schedule to enable the wireless function.

-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Wireless Network Service Set Identifier (SSID) is the name of your Name: wireless network.
+Create a name using up to 32 characters.
+The SSID is case-sensitive.